HermanLD/FM-entertain-app/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
+- Search for relevant shows on all pages
+- Authentication (sign-up/login)
 - Add/Remove bookmarks from all movies and TV series
-- Search for relevant shows on all pages
-- Bonus: Build this project as a full-stack application
-- Bonus: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

 ## How To Use